What is endometriosis?

 What are the symptoms of endometriosis?

-Usually endometriosis causes pain in lower abdomen, painful intercourse, painful menstrual cycles and if it has spread to bladder, pain during urination and discomfort during bowel movement.
+Usually endometriosis symptoms are not very pronounced, endometriosis causes pain in lower abdomen, painful intercourse, painful menstrual cycles and if it has spread to bladder, pain during urination and discomfort during bowel movement.

 The symptoms of endometriosis do not correlate with the extent of disease.
 At times a woman might have very few symptoms in spite of having widespread disease and on the other hand, some might have severe pain and very mild disease.